gawkermedia/jquery-statsd/README.md

 - reportEvents: data about these Navigation Timing events will be included in the query sent to statsd.
 - appendParams: a wrapper method for appending arbitrary values you need in your own environment to the query string of the statsd API call.
 - reportingPercent: this percentage of page loads will be reported to statsd.
 It's purpose is to reduce stress on your statsd API endpoint.
+- baseOfOperations: it is a string, 'message' of a tick recorded during your frontend code running.
+This tick will be used as a base of relative time operations.
+Let's say you set it to 'Response end', time elapsed for an event will be calculated relative to that point.

 ### Measurement
 ```